UK & Ireland Christmas & New Year tour

 We leave the bustling and festive city of Dublin and travel to the oldest city in Ireland, Waterford.
 This city was first settled by the Vikings in 853, and you’ll have some free time to explore and grab some lunch.
 Then we move onto the famous Blarney Castle.
 Will you be brave enough to hang over the edge and kiss the Blarney Stone so you get the ‘gift of the gab’ at this 600-year old castle?
 We move onto our last stop for the day and our home for the night, Killarney.
 You will still feel the Christmas spirit around you as you walk through the beautiful town centre, before we receive more Irish hospitality as we enjoy a meal together this evening.

-Today we take a stunning scenic drive along the Ring of Kerry.
+Today you have a free day in Killarney.
+There are incredible trails to hike, amazing golf courses and beautiful churches to visit.
+Alternatively, join our optional excursion as we drive the incredible Ring of Kerry.
 Any trip to Ireland is synonymous with rolling green hills, charming villages and breathtaking coastal views, and the Ring of Kerry absolutely ticks all these boxes.
 You’ll be blown away by the scenery of this beautiful green valley and scenic stretches of coastline.
 We’ll stop in picture-postcard villages and gorgeous towns.
 Here, you can stroll down the high streets, relax in traditional cafés and browse the souvenir shops.

 DAY 7: Adare - Limerick - Cliffs of Moher - Galway - Ballina